sanadhis/ADA-2017/project/README.md

 --------

 # Data Aqusition & Initial Data Preprocessing
 The raw datasets provided by ADA TAs are 280 GB in size and have h5 (HDF) format.
-The datasets is spreaded in A-Z directories and contains additional datasets (/AdditionalFiles).
-From all provided dataset files, we utilize 12 different datasets and store them as pickle files.
-We choose to use pickle format to boost loading time for later load the data in notebook.
+The datasets are spreaded in A-Z directories and come along with additional datasets (/AdditionalFiles).
+From all provided dataset files, we utilize 12 different datasets and store them as 12 pickle files.
+We decide to use pickle format to boost loading time for later data loading process in notebook.

 > Check our notebook for [initial processing of raw files](https://github.com/sanadhis/ITT-ADA-2017/blob/master/project/00raw_datasets_preprocessings.ipynb) and [datasets brief description](https://github.com/sanadhis/ITT-ADA-2017/blob/master/project/00raw_datasets_observation.ipynb) to have more clear insight for our initial data preprocessing methods.

-For our main datasets, "msd_songs", we filter one million song entries by removing songs without hotttnesss and then get about five hundred thousands songs (reduced almost half).
-The rest of processing are adjusted with each of our questions' need.
+For our main datasets, "msd_songs", we filter one million song entries by simply removing songs without hotttnesss.
+Then we obtain about five hundred thousands songs (reduced almost half) at maximum to address our questions.
+However, the rest of data wrangling processes are adjusted based on each of our questions' need.

-**Note that the datasets' pickle files are relatively big in term of size, thus we do not include it in our repository**
+**Note that the datasets' pickle files are relatively big in term of size, thus we do not include them in our repository.**

 # Research questions
 Our questions are decomposed into 3 blocks of questions: